Christine Darby // Published: October 2014 // Updated: August 2024

-Are you considering a website redesign?
-A website serves as the hub of your digital marketing strategy—and at some point, every site needs to be refreshed.
+Considering a website redesign?
+Your website serves as the hub of your digital marketing strategy, and at some point, every site needs to be refreshed.

-Perhaps your site is underperforming, your company is rebranding, or your site looks dated—whatever the reason for the redo, this website redesign guide and checklist will help you reduce the risk and uncertainty associated with a website overhaul so you can approach the website redesign process with confidence.
+Perhaps your site is underperforming, your company is rebranding, or your site looks dated—whatever the reason for a redo, this website redesign guide and checklist will help you reduce the risk and uncertainty associated with an overhaul so you can approach your website relaunch with confidence.

 Website Redesign Guide